Hand in Hand Parenting Starter Class

 "It seems like a lot of money - is it worth it?"

 In a word: yes!
-The cost breaks down to around £35 for each in-person, taught class, and there is so much more offered on top of that: written materials, excellent videos to support the class work, personal support to develop your family in the way you want to go, and more besides.
+The cost breaks down to less than £40 for each in-person, taught class, and there is so much more offered on top of that: written materials, excellent videos to support the class work, personal support to develop your family in the way you want to go, and more besides.
 When I did the Starter Class I was concerned about the money too, but it completely changed our family life - I'm just not sure where we'd be now without having done it!

 "I just can't afford the course right now, but I'm really keen to do it - what can I do?"